custom-components/ble_monitor/info.md

 {% if prerelease %}

-### NB!: This is a Beta version!
+# NB!: This is a Beta version!

-Changes in 7.2 beta.
+# Changes in 7.2 beta.

 - Added option to configure sensor names in configuration.yaml, see the [sensor_names option](#sensor_names).
 Note that when you use or change this option, it will create new entities.
 This means that you will have to update your lovelace cards, automations and/or scripts that use the `entity_id`.
 Note that you can still rename sensors afterwards from the UI.
 After the change, you can manually delete the old entities from the Developer Tools.
 - Added the mac address to the attributes of the sensors
 - New sensors will be named according to a new convention: `mi_sensortype_mac` (e.g. `sensor.mi_temperature_A4C1382F86C`) (default) or `mi_sensortype_sensor_name` (e.g. `sensor.mi_temperature_livingroom`) (with [sensor_names option](#sensor_names)).
 Your current sensors with the short nameing (e.g. `mi_t_A4C1382F86C`) or manually modified names won't be renamed, unless you use the `sensor_names` option.

+Note that this beta is not based on the 7.1 beta, which had some issues.
+It is a further developent from 0.6.13.

 {% endif %}
 {% if installed or pending_update %}